 Aero Design & Fabrication Lab

-The lab is fully equipped for aircraft rapid prototyping using a VersaLASER VLS3.50 programmable laser cutter.
-This station has already served numerous aero graduate/senior student projects, as well as, competition aircraft designs.
+Major equipment: The lab is fully equipped for aircraft rapid prototyping using a VersaLASER VLS3.50 programmable laser cutter.
 Additionally, the lab has a complete set of wood-working tools and adhesives, which have been used to fabricate numerous aircraft, as well as production templates and jigs.
 All of the necessary equipment for hot-wire foam cutting and vacuum bagging is present along with a complete set of foam core finishing and mold making materials.
 This enables the production of wings and molds with glass-smooth surface finishes, which are necessary to make use of laminar flow airfoils common in low-speed applications.